Updated: Mar 9

-The way we deal with the range of emotions we are experiencing daily impacts significantly the perception we have about ourselves and our environment.
+The way we deal with the range of emotions we are experiencing daily impacts our perception of ourselves and our environment.

 When one is having a good time, the expectation is to feel great.
 Unfortunately, this is not always the case.
 Good times may still be accompanied by feelings of sadness, anxiety or frustration for no apparent reason.

-Having a great life, an exciting job, a lovely home, good friends, while not feeling ok, gives a feeling of uselessness to all the good things that are surrounding you.
+Having a great life, an exciting job, a lovely home, good friends, while not feeling ok, gives a feeling of uselessness and impairs the ability to appreciate all the good surrounding you.

-You may begin by feeling bitter, then become resentful, withdrawn, or excessively critical towards yourself or others, and not even realize the reason behind that.
+You may begin by feeling a sense of bitterness, then become resentful, withdrawn, or excessively critical towards yourself or others, and not even realize these changes, let alone the reasons behind them.

 Negative feelings have a purpose.
-They alert you about something that you are either ignoring or suppressing, boundaries that you or someone else are not respecting.
+They alert you about something that you are either ignoring or disrespecting your values or your boundaries.
 By neglecting those signs, we expose ourselves to depression, anxiety, stress.

-Moreover, having negative emotions, while nothing wrong happens, can lead to sensations of guilt, of being unfair, unappreciative, and ungrateful, adding more pressure to an already challenging situation.
+Moreover, having negative emotions, while nothing wrong happens, can lead to guilt, unfairness, unappreciative, and ungrateful, and adding more pressure to an already challenging situation.

-Therefore, it is vital to explore and try to understand why those feelings arise, even if everything seems to be perfect but you don’t feel right; there is always a reason.
+Therefore, it is vital to explore and understand when uncomfortable feelings arise, especially if everything seems perfect but you don’t feel right.
+There is always a reason behind those feelings.
 Take the time to assess if there is something you are avoiding seeing.
 Evaluate your life, and be honest with yourself.
 Learn how to show yourself some love and how to take care of yourself.

 We are exposed to extensive mental health education these days, and it is common knowledge that all feelings are acceptable and that it is ok to have unwelcome emotions.
-Yet our initial instinct when we experience these emotions is to engage in unproductive battles to try to make them go away.
+When we experience these emotions, our initial instinct is to engage in unproductive battles in an attempt to make them go away.

 No one likes negative emotions, and ironically negative feelings seem to stick for a longer time.
 Pay attention to these feelings if they seem to appear too often.
 They could be initial symptoms for mild depression, as depression symptoms can be sometimes confusing; if you think this could be the case, talking to a professional is extremely helpful.

-How to assess if sadness is too much?
+How to assess when sadness is too much?